nmadhok/OpenInTerminal/README.md

  4. Browse to the extracted folder and then copy OpenInTerminal.app to your Applications folder
  5. Browse to your Applications folder from the sidebar or Press ⌘ + ⇧ + I on your Keyboard
  6. Find OpenInTerminal.app and drag it into the Finder toolbar (For OSX Mavericks - Press ⌘ and then perform drag operation)

+### Usage:
+Using this application is very simple.
+Just browse to the file/folder or select multiple files/folders in Finder and then click on this application's icon that we had moved into the Finder toolbar.